This is a quick overview of the IT systems, which you will need to know about as a junior doctor at Westmead.

 All of the applications mentioned below can be accessed from the applications tab on the front page of the WSLHD intranet, which is accessible from every networked hospital computer (click here

 to view from within the hospital).
-Many of the applications and resources you need can also be accessed from the front page directly - from the big Green Box titled 'Links for Clinicians'.
+Many of the applications and resources you need can also be accessed from the front page directly from the big Green Box titled 'Links for Clinicians'.
 If you have any specific computer training requirements you may arrange this with RSU, or for PGY1s and PGY2s, contact Lauren McGroder at firstname.lastname@example.org.

 - My Health Learning

 - Clinical Wi-Fi

 - UROC (Unrostered Overtime and On Call on-line claiming)

 Most of the time you will be using computers that have already been logged into the network, but you will still need to use your own login and passwords to access individual applications.

 For any problems with computer systems your first line of enquiry should be the statewide service desk on 1300 285 533

 or submit your enquiry on line via SARA (click here

 for on line request).